Jwakers/pooch-and-mutt-product-detail/README.md

 - Conditional price rendering based on subscription selection
 - Improvements to fluid layout at intermediate breakpoints
 - Improvements to form components (organization, state management)
+- Client side error handling for forms

+### What I would do differently

+I like the use of shadcn/ui components as it offers a level of consistency and accessibility.
+However, introducing them AFTER making the design system in the tailwind config did mean their implementation became a little more cumbersome.
+Done differently I would have initialized shadcn/ui in the project before creating the design system and then used that boilerplate to add in the design tokens/primitives.
+This would mean further adoption of shadcn/ui components would be much more streamlined.